 4. Kylesku and Durness, Scotland

-For a more adventurous take on a romantic break, take a two hour drive from Ullapool and land in Durness – Scotland’s surfer’s paradise at the top of the country.
+For a more adventurous take on a romantic break, take a two-hour drive from Ullapool and land in Durness.
+This is Scotland’s surfer’s paradise at the top of the country.
 It’s also quite handily on the newly mapped out NC500 route which passes Kylesku.

 During the drive you’ll want to take in the views on every corner – mountains, lochs, frolicking deer, but beware there are some tricky switchback roads.
 Although Kylesku and Durness are an hour from each other they give a complete Highlands experience.

-We recommend staying in the small fishing village of Kylesku on the stunning sea loch – Loch a’ Chàirn Bhàin and stay in our old workplace The Kylesku Hotel or the Scandinavian style Kylesku Lodges and take advantage of freshly caught seafood and the award-winning service.
+We recommend staying in the small fishing village of Kylesku on the stunning sea loch – Loch a’ Chàirn Bhàin.
+Stay in our old workplace The Kylesku Hotel or the Scandinavian style Kylesku Lodges.
+Make sure to take advantage of freshly caught seafood and the award-winning service.

 Cross over the photogenic Kylesku Bridge and drive up towards Durness.
 On the way stop at Handa Island (a nature reserve only accessible by boat) for a chance to see puffins perched on towering cliffs and sit on white sands.

-The small town of Durness lies further north and it boasts breath-taking beaches such as Balnakeil Beach which is where you’ll find Scotland’s hardy surfers and water sport enthusiasts.
+The small town of Durness lies further north and it boasts breathtaking beaches such as Balnakeil Beach.
+Here is where you’ll find Scotland’s hardy surfers and water sport enthusiasts.

 Nothing says romance more than a climb down to a secret cave, carved by nature and Smoo Cave is that place.

-It’s certainly bigger than it first appears and you can even take tours inside its vast chambers.
-If not take the free option and go inside and marvel at the waterfall.
+It’s certainly bigger than it first appears.
+You can even take tours inside its vast chambers.
+However, if not take then take the free option and go inside and marvel at the waterfall.

 We went on a day they were doing hand fastenings – a traditional ceremony and a way to get married in Scotland for a year and although we didn’t take the leap ourselves it was a magical setting.